If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

 “Shouldn’t that be ‘three cheers for the Professor’?” asked Marley.

-By the time the last of the folk had taken their turn, the Professor, aided by some of the sultan’s best lens grinders, had managed to build about half a hundred beobachten.
+By the time the last of the folk had taken their turn, the Knight, aided by some of the sultan’s best lens grinders, had managed to build about half a hundred beobachten.
 These were taken to the two sides of the canal and set up all along the course.
 Shortly thereafter, both sides were almost ready to resume the best game in all the world.
 They just needed some refs.
 So, everyone waited for the pigs to come out of their brick house.
 Smoke curled out of the brick house’s chimney, so they knew the pigs to be still at home.
 After a short period of polite waiting, and after the grumbling of the crowd started to get loud, Toad said to Marley, “Come on.
 Let’s row out to Pig Island and see what’s the holdup.”

 “Oh,” said Toad.